Unveiling the Impact of iSDA's Rice Harvest Data Survey in Mwea, Kenya

 Rice Farming in Mwea

-Despite its significance, rice farming in Mwea faces challenges such as soil degradation, water scarcity, pests, and diseases.
-These issues, worsened by climate change, hinder productivity and sustainability.
-Additionally, many farmers lack access to reliable agronomic knowledge, making it difficult to optimise their farming practices.
+Rice farming in Mwea faces challenges such as soil degradation, water scarcity, pests, and diseases.
+These issues, worsened by climate change, hinder productivity and sustainability, and many farmers lack access to reliable agronomic knowledge, making it difficult to optimise their farming practices.

 Members of our iSDA team with Mwea rice farmer Mugo who used our Virtual Agronomist AI advisory service this season

-To help address these challenges, our team at iSDA introduced Virtual Agronomist to farmers in Mwea.
-Our tool provides tailored recommendations using machine learning and remote sensing technologies.
-It offers insights on crucial agronomic practices including managing soil health, fertiliser use, pest control, and harvest monitoring, empowering farmers to make better-informed decisions.
-By bridging the gap between traditional farming practices and modern technology, through Virtual Agronomist, we aim to improve productivity and resilience in Mwea’s rice farming communities.
+To help address these challenges, iSDA introduced Virtual Agronomist to farmers in Mwea.
+The tool provides tailored recommendations using machine learning and remote sensing technologies.
+It offers insights on crucial agronomic practices including managing soil health, fertiliser use, pest and disease control, and harvest monitoring, empowering farmers to make better-informed decisions.
+By bridging the gap between traditional farming practices and modern technology, Virtual Agronomist aims to improve productivity and resilience in Mwea’s rice farming communities.

 Survey Background